 - The Suzy Lamplugh Trust website has lots of practical suggestions for things to think about when it comes to personal safety in different places, to help keep you and your family safe.

-- Seek professional support, contact Torbay Domestic Abuse Service who offer support services for you and your children.
+- Seek professional support, contact local services who offer support services for you and your children.